Japan

 Landmark College’s “Global Engagement” Scholarship offers a scholarship of up to 50% of the program fee.
 Scholarships are need-based and in general there are 1 – 2 scholarships available per program.

-Click here to apply for the Global Engagement Scholarship.
-The application deadline is Wednesday, February 5, 2025.
+Applications for the Global Engagement Scholarship for Summer 2025 are now close and all funds have been awarded.
+The application deadline was Wednesday, February 5, 2025.

 Please note that the scholarship application is separate from the program application – students applying for the scholarship should be sure to complete the program application as well.

-Click here to apply for this program.
-The application deadline is Wednesday, February 5, 2025.
+Applications for this program are now closed and the program is full The application deadline was Wednesday, February 5, 2025.

 Please note the following important dates: